Loading…

 Learning Objectives

-Obtain essential business and entrepreneurial skills to navigate the transition; Explore the intersection of scientific innovation and business strategy, helping professionals identify and develop viable commercial opportunities from their research; Understand the unique challenges in the pharmaceutical industry, from regulatory complexities to funding obstacles, and provide strategies for overcoming them.
+Identify essential business and entrepreneurial skills to navigate the transition; Discuss the intersection of scientific innovation and business strategy, helping professionals identify and develop viable commercial opportunities from their research; Recognize the unique challenges in the pharmaceutical industry, from regulatory complexities to funding obstacles, and provide strategies for overcoming them.

 Chair